 The article, in Norwegian language, describes and discusses some developments in the modern Norwegian folk music scene.
-Among the driving tendencies are education, professionalization and perfection.
+The most significant driving tendencies are education and professionalization.

 The article is published electronically, in open access.
 (External link above)